 What is the signer experience?

-Your clients interact with the signing interface, not you.
-Test the signer experience before committing.
-Can someone sign without creating an account?
-Does it work smoothly on mobile?
-These details affect whether your clients actually complete the signing.
+Your clients are the ones using the signing interface, not you.
+So test the signer side before committing.
+Can someone sign without making an account?
+Does it actually work on mobile?
+These details decide whether your clients finish signing or give up.

 Where do signed documents go?

-Some platforms store documents on their servers.
-Others save directly to your cloud storage.
-The second option means your files stay in your system and you are not dependent on the platform for access.
+Some platforms store documents on their own servers.
+Others save straight to your cloud storage.
+Going with the second option means your files stay in your system, and you aren't depending on the platform to get them back.

 Trial periods matter